|

 and

-much brand equity (i.e. people don't really associate it with
+didn't have any brand equity (i.e. people didn't really associate it

 anything...yet), and TracFone is known for its super cheap value plans.